 Including external data in model packages

 Data block values can be used in OpenSearch Dashboards to include them in dashboards presented in Horizzon.
 The data block attributes are available in the standard index patterns in OpenSearch.
-The attributes (fields) have the prefix datablocks.<namespace>:
+The attributes (fields) have the prefix datablocks.<namespace>: in the index pattern.

 Creating and sharing dashboards in Horizzon